ROI for email marketing remains the highest among all marketing channels – $40 for each $1 spent. No other channels come even close to these heights.

 Here’s an example of one of Omnisend’s forms:

 It’s important not to underestimate the importance of opt-in forms for ecommerce stores.
 I go over some of the most important uses and best practices in this article about signup forms.

 You also can find valuable this guide to persuasive email opt-in forms.

 While the opt-in form is important, it is nonetheless still quite passive.
 You are hoping that your visitors will sign up for your newsletters by their own will.

 Furthermore, you can’t really gauge whether they’re already interested in your brand.
 Instead, you should be using a popup form.

 Popup forms are dynamic in nature.
 You can set them to pop up at certain times or for certain events and they are a great way to deliver lead magnets for lead generation.

 For example, in our signup forms, there are options to show the popup after a certain amount of seconds, after the user visits a certain amount of pages, after a certain percentage scrolled, or when the user is getting ready to leave (exit-intent).

-You can play around with these options, but when you get it right, you can help increase sign ups and let you build an email list.
+You can play around with these options and when you get it right, the signup rate will increase significantly.

 You can also simply offer visitors access to your newsletter, like Shop Hereford below: